telosnetwork/telos-decide/docs/ContractAPI.md

 Posts the final results of a light ballot.

-- `ballot_name` is the name of the ballot.
+- name `ballot_name`: the name of the ballot to post results to.

-- `light_results` is a map of the final results calcualted off-chain.
+- map(name, asset) `light_results`: the final results calcualted off-chain.

-- `total_voters` is the total number of unique voters who voted on the light ballot.
+- uint32_t `total_voters`: the total number of unique voters who participated on the light ballot.

 ```
 cleos push action trailservice postresults '["ballot1", [{"opt1": "25.00 TEST"},{"opt2", "15.00 TEST"}], 8]' -p trailservice
 ```

-### ACTION `closeballot()`
+### ACTION `closevoting()`

-Closes a ballot and renders the final results.
+Closes voting on a ballot and renders the final results.

-- `ballot_name` is the name of the ballot to close.
+- name `ballot_name`: the name of the ballot to close.

-- `broadcast` will inline the bcastresults() action if true.
+- bool `broadcast`: if true, will inline the broadcast() action with the ballot results and total voters.

 ```
-cleos push action trailservice closeballot '["ballot1", true]' -p testaccounta
+cleos push action trailservice closevoting '["ballot1", true]' -p testaccounta
 ```

 ### ACTION `broadcast()`

 Broadcasts ballot results and notifies the ballot publisher.

-- `ballot_name` is the name of the ballot being broadcast.
+- name `ballot_name`: the name of the ballot being broadcast.

-- `final_results` is a map of the final weighted ballot results.
+- map(name, asset) `final_results`: the final weighted ballot results.

-- `total_voters` is the total number of unique voters who voted on the ballot.
+- uint32_t `total_voters`: the total number of unique voters who participated on the ballot.

 ```
 Inline from closeballot()